 If you want to raise a concern about the service you have received from us, please call 1800 197 760 and ask to speak to the manager.

 If you aren’t satisfied you can contact the complaints team at the Department of Social Services:

 Mail: DSS Feedback, GPO Box 9820, Canberra ACT 2601

 To provide you with the best service we need to collect and store some of your personal information.
 This information will be used by Intercountry Adoption Australia to effectively answer your enquiry, as well as for training, reporting and evaluation purposes.
 Please inform us if you do not wish for your personal information to be recorded.

 When you talk to an Intercountry Adoption Australia officer, you can advise us if you give consent for your information being provided to other organisations.

 To answer your enquiry accurately, we may need to share your information with other government agencies, such as state or territory central authorities, the Department of Home Affairs or the Department of Foreign Affairs and Trade.

-If you provide us with information regarding risk to a person’s welfare or safety, we may disclose this information to relevant law enforcement or welfare authorities.
+If you provide us with information regarding a risk to the welfare and safety of yourself or others, we may share this information with the relevant authorities.